celo-org/docs/blog/5-11-2022-how-to-develop-your-game-items-with-thirdweb-erc1155-base-contract-on-celo/thirdweb.md

 ### Building the contract preliminaries

 The contract is developed with Remix IDE.
 The scope of this article transcends how to use Remix IDE; hence, developers should be familiar with Remix IDE before going through this guide.
 Create a new solidity file with your preferred name.
-For this tutorial, the contract is named **_“thirdweb.sol”_**.
+For this tutorial, the contract is named `thirdweb.sol`.

 The following steps are required to build out the contract preliminaries: